mrakgr/The-Spiral-Language/readme.md

 Views on tensors are similar to apply and just push the offsets without reducing the dimensionality of the tensor.
 It won't be covered in the tutorial and the interested should just look into the standard library implementation of them for specific details.

-There is an interesting programming lesson that the author re-experienced while making the tensor.
+There is an interesting programming lesson that the author (re)experienced while making the tensor tutorial.
 Near the beginning there was a comment that the tensor design for the tutorial is more uniform than the one in the standard library.
 It is actually even more than that.
 The way it has been designed here is in fact how the author remembered the tensor.
 He knew it was not like this in the standard library, but when he looked he was actually surprised at how it was made indicating that he in fact forgot about it.

 It is not the first time it happened that a piece poorly fit into memory to him and won't be the last.
-Memory mismatches are a sure sign that a particular piece of software is due to a redesign.
+Memory mismatches are a sure sign that a particular piece of software should be redesigned.
 Having been left alone for a while, all but the most salient features of a program faded from memory indicating that in fact the rest are worthless and should be removed.
 Once he is done with the documentation that will surely be done.

 With this all that has needed to be said in order to understand tensors has been said, but a digression needs to be made to highlight just how great they really are.